 A passive or passive-aggressive approach to communication is equally as harmful as an aggressive one.
-Passive individuals allow others to make decisions for them.
-Responding in a passive manner results in a failure to communicate your feelings or thoughts, producing a buildup of negative and unresolved feelings toward a co-worker or boss.
-Passive-aggressive behaviour occurs when a person expresses hostility indirectly.
-Instead of saying he or she is upset with you, a passive-aggressive person behaves in ways that distress, frustrate, or discomfort other people in a manner that is not an outright verbal attack, yet is still quite upsetting for the recipient.
+Passive individuals allow others to make decisions for them, and they fail to communicate their own feelings and thoughts, resulting in a buildup of negative and unresolved feelings toward others.
+Passive-aggressive behaviour occurs when they express this hostility indirectly.
+Instead of verbalizing the issues, they behave in ways that distress, frustrate, or discomfort other people.
+This might not be an outright verbal attack, yet it’s still quite upsetting for the recipient.

-One of your employees is performing dismally.
+Imagine that one of your employees has begun performing dismally.
 Her deliverables are slipping and her co-workers are beginning to complain about picking up the slack.
 How do you react?

 - Passive Approach: You stay up until the early morning, redoing another one of her terrible first drafts of a report.
 The next day, you angrily bash her when talking to other colleagues.

 - Aggressive Approach: Caught in the grip of anger, you call her to your office, and then proceed to rant about why she is such a lousy employee and how you are doing her a favor by not firing her.

 - Assertive Approach: Clearly communicating why her work isn’t acceptable, you point out her failure to achieve her goal while being careful not assault her personal qualities.
 Using empathy and emotional intelligence, you ask her to tell you if anything else is going on that’s affecting her job.
 Maybe she’s not clear on her role in the office, or has personal circumstances distracting her from work.